drchrispinnock/awshsm/text/04-Prelim.md

 [^1]: This extends the best-practice described in the AWS CloudHSM documentation for protecting an HSM but is also a common technique in the AWS SysOps examination.

-XXX We could simplify this by not using the API Gateway...

-## EC2
+## VPCs

+We start by creating two VPCs.

-- SSH key
+- Public VPC
+- Private VPC - needs a NAT Gateway
--
+- Peering between them

-## Infrastructure and Networks
+## Keys and Bastion Hosts

-## Outline
+- Generate an EC2 SSH key

-- VPCs
+- Cloud9
-- Peering and interfaces (etc)
+- Bastion host in the public VPC
+- Bastion host in the private VPC